IntelliHome/IntelliHome-Plugin-Hailo/README.md

 # DESCRIPTION

-IH::Plugin::Hailo is a Hailo plugin that enables learning everything and answer back
+IntelliHome::Plugin::Hailo is a Hailo plugin that enables learning everything and answer back

 ## METHODS